Bersa: Thunder series

 The Thunder 22 pistol chambered for the .22 Long Rifle cartridge is widely used among recreational shooters in North and South America, and the Thunder 22–6, a longer-barreled version of this pistol, is used in high-level competitions.

-The compact Thunder pistols sell very well in countries that ban the use of more powerful cartridges for civilian personal defense purposes.
+The compact Thunder pistols are sold in countries that ban the use of more powerful cartridges for civilian personal defense purposes.
 The Thunder 380 is popular in the US market as a small and light, easy concealable, high-quality and competitively priced personal defense handgun.

 The full-size Thunder combat pistol is the standard sidearm of the Argentine Armed Forces (Thunder 9), the Argentine Federal Police (Thunder 9), the Buenos Aires Provincial Police (Thunder 9) and several other law enforcement agencies (Thunder 9 and 40).

 BP9CC

 Bersa as of 2019 introduced an eight-shot, single-stack 9mm-chambered polymer pistol called the BP9CC.
 This is a striker-fired pistol versus the hammer-fired Thunders.
 The BP9CC has a double-action trigger.
 The BP9CC also includes the locking barrel design.
 Versions chambered in .380 ACP and .40 S&W are also available.